isomer04/Social-Media-Blog/README.md

 ## Introduction

-The Social Media App provides a platform for users to share messages, engage with content, and connect with others.
+The SocMedia provides a platform for users to share messages, engage with content, and connect with others.
 This README will guide you through the setup and usage of the application.

 ## Features